 - Your ten year-old is consistently getting in trouble in school for being the class clown, but only the teacher finds the jokes funny!

-If you see any of these characteristics in your child and would more information, contact Amend Psychological Services, PSC or the Kentucky Association for Gifted Education for testing options, and suggested references or check out Resources tab from this website.
+If you see any of these characteristics in your child and would like more information, contact Amend Psychological Services, PSC for testing options or the Kentucky Association for Gifted Education for resources in the area.
+For suggested references check out the Resources tab from this website.

 This is one of the biggest myths about our gifted children-they will not be just fine on their own.
 Gifted children need specialized educational services to help meet their needs.
 Many people who do not understand giftedness believe that gifted children do not know they are gifted or different from others in any way and that they will do just fine if they are treated like everyone else.
 Unfortunately, this is not true.
 Although the available research shows that gifted children are at least as well adjusted as other groups of youngsters, gifted children face risks to their social and emotional development—because of their giftedness—that other groups do not face.*